BanG Dream! Girls Band Party!: Release and marketing

 In May 2018, Girls Band Party! partnered with Sega's arcade rhythm game Ongeki to include the vocalists as playable characters and opponents in the latter; songs from BanG Dream! are also available.
 A collaboration with fellow smartphone game Lost Decade took place in August 2020 where Roselia's voice actresses appeared in Lost Decade's in-game radio show and the band's characters became attainable.
 In April 2022, PuraOre!
 Smile Princess had an event co-starring Poppin'Party in which players could attain gacha cards with the band members.

 BanG Dream!
 Girls Band Party!
 Pico, a chibi anime series by Sanzigen, premiered on July 5, 2018.
 A spin-off from the main BanG Dream! anime, Pico has produced two additional seasons in 2020 and 2021.
 Bushiroad and Kadokawa Corporation also released an anthology series manga called BanG Dream!
 Garupa Pico Comic Anthology, which features comics from 17 artists, on March 14, 2019.
 A manga adaptation of the event stories, titled BanG Dream!
 Girls Band Party!
 The First Page, was released on March 16, 2021.

 To celebrate the game's fifth anniversary, a two-part animation from Sanzigen titled BanG Dream!
 Girls Band Party!
 5th Anniversary Animation: CiRCLE Thanks Party! was released on March 10 and 17, 2022.

+On October 11, 2023, the Korean server announced that it will cease operations on January 31, 2024.
+As gifts, all players on the server were given 450,000 Stars and 800 Boost Drinks to use.

+During Anime Expo 2024, Bushiroad, along with some of their other series, had specific stalls to promote their works, including a stall dedicated to BanG Dream!, which had demos of Girls Band Party! available to play.